felixongom/diteorm/README.md

 There are other chaining methods.

 ##### withAll()
-It takes in three parameters; table name , optional where clause and selected columns.
+It takes in three parameters; table name , optional where clause and selected feilds.
+It will add all the records that have user_id form the post table to the corresponding record in the result.
 ```php
 $user = User::find()
         ->withAll(Post::class, ['status'=>'active'],'username, age')